 Intermittent hangs are arguably the hardest issues to troubleshoot since it is difficult to capture proper data for accurate diagnosis of the issue.
 Fortunately in this scenario, we have already localized scope of the hang and it is associated with a specific action performed in the application.
 Here are the steps to reproduce the problem.

-Open FotoVision.exe from the <FotoVisionDir>\Desktop\Bin directory.
+Open FotoVision.exe from the <FotoVisionDir>\C#\Desktop\Bin directory.

 In the left-hand pane, click the Baby album.